 Each new student is issued a student identification card that must be presented to attend various school events, gain access to Paterson Field House, Library Services and receive grant and work study checks from the Business Office.
-Pictures for the cards are taken in the office of Student Life at any time from 9:00 AM through 3:00 PM.
-Returning students have their cards validated at the beginning of each semester with a sticker available at the office of Student Life.
+Pictures for the cards are taken in the Office of Student Life anytime between 9AM through 3PM.
+Returning students have their cards validated at the beginning of each semester with a sticker available at the Office of Student Life.
 Students must have a valid photo ID.
 A fee of \$5 will be charged for a replacement ID.